singhricha2995/google_solution_challenge_2020/README.md

 9.What is the application deadline for masc ece?
 10.What is the length of thesis-based program in CS?
 11.What is the educational qualification for Meng?
+12.How many courses will I get to study while pursuing MS at the University of Windsor?
+13.Is uow accepting applications for Meng for the upcoming term?
+14.Any admission requirements for thesis based Masters?
+15.What is the minimum IELTS score required in MEng in Civil?

 You can find these questions in the demo_questions.txt file in the repository.